 Introduction to Business is a high-level overview of the business world.
-Students will explore how the economy affects business, financial and securities markets and current trends in business.
-Students will discover different business careers and the skills necessary to gain entry to those careers.
-At the end of the course, students will formulate a career plan.
+Students will explore different types of businesses, how the economy affects them and current trends in business.
+Students will learn about their own personality preferences, entrepreneurial mindset and different types of business leaders.
+Students will discover skills needed for business careers and will formulate a career plan.
 Lecture.
 Credits: 1.